Zweihander-Main/miscWinScripts/README.md

 ### While Unlocked
 AHK script to start flashing the screen and playing annoying random noises at a set time.
 Useful for maintaining sleep and meeting schedules.
 Recommendation is to invoke via Task Scheduler.

+### brightnessContrast
+AHK and PS scripts to set brightness and high contrast mode.